K‑1 Fiancé Visa Attorney in Orange County

-The K-1 visa is a nonimmigrant visa for the foreign-citizen fiancé(e) of a U.S. citizen.
-It is also called a fiancé(e) visa.
+The K‑1 visa is a non‑immigrant visa for foreign nationals who are engaged to U.S. citizens.
 The K-1 visa allows the foreign-citizen fiancé(e) to travel to the United States to marry the U.S. citizen petitioner within 90 days of arrival.
+After the marriage, the foreign spouse can apply for a Green Card through Adjustment of Status.

 After entering the United States on a K-1 visa and marrying the U.S. citizen petitioner within the required 90 days, the K-1 visa holder (foreign fiancé) becomes eligible to apply for adjustment of status to obtain permanent residency in the United States.
 For more information on this subject, see our Adjustment of Status page.